 After having enough information for the decision process, the alternatives are evaluated.
 This is done by different criteria.
 The criteria differ for every product (Kotler, 2002, p.
 100).
 Where Kotler (2002, p.
 100) is suggesting the consumer weighting the different criteria, Engel, Blackwell and Miniard are differentiating between salient and determinant attributes (Blackwell, 2001, p.
 77).
 However, both rely on the information on the importance of a criterion.
 Engel, Blackwell and Miniard attribute the salient criteria as high importance, a must-have criterion where the determinant attributes usually determine which exact training is taken.
 Solomon (2015, p.
 55) calls these criteria evaluative criteria for the salient criteria and determinant criteria for the determinant attributes indicated by Engel, Blackwell and Miniard.
 Those criteria are essential to be worked out during the interview.
 In this thesis, however, the most important detail is to figure out which criteria exist.
 On the basis of this, a ranking can be established to further analyze the evaluation of the alternatives.
 Having more insights allows the creation of a training programming perfectly designed for the audience.

-5.2.4 Decision Making Process
+5.2.4 Decision-Making Process

 Once the evaluation has been made, both Kotler (2001, p.
 100) and Blackwell (2001, p.
 79) describe factors that can still change the decision process.
 Kotler (2001, p.
 79) summarizes those factors by mentioning the situational factors that were anticipated as well as the attitude towards the decision from others as well as the risk perceived with the decision.
 In the case for the beneficiaries of the ESMAP initiative, this stage is even more important since it might not be the stakeholder, but a supervisor itself who eventually decides on the training.
-Here also an organizational decision making process should be tried to find out during the interview guideline.
-An organizational decision making usually include a fixed process which has to be absolved (Robbins & Judge, 2014, p.
+Here also an organizational decision-making process should be tried to find out during the interview guideline.
+An organizational decision-making usually include a fixed process which has to be absolved (Robbins & Judge, 2014, p.
 257).

 5.2.5 After-decisional Behavior